thoughtbot/dns/book/chapters/record_types/cname.md

 rabbitrentals.com.
 ```

-See what we did there?
 Now when people try to visit `redirect.donkeyrentals.com`, they get _hopped_ over (see what I did there?) to our competitors site.

 #### When To Use CNAMEs